panagiotis-langaris/ML_Features_API/README.md

 The required packages are listed inside the requirements.txt file.

 ### Installation

+After downloading or cloning all the files, launch Visual Studio Code and change directory (cd) to the downloaded folder.
 In Visual Studio Code terminal, run the below:

 #### 1. Create a virtual environment and activate it: